zereight/seamless-agent/README.antigravity.md

 - **Interactive Input** — Provide additional context or instructions mid-conversation
 - **Task Validation** — Confirm whether a task was fulfilled your specs
 - **Seamless Integration** — Works naturally within the Copilot Chat workflow
-- **Paste Images** — Paste images directly into the input area for context
-- **References & Attachments** — Reference files in your workspace using `#filename` and attach files to your response

 ## Usage